ftrackhq/ftrack-connect/doc/developing/hooks/get_applications.rst

 ..
     :copyright: Copyright (c) 2014 ftrack

-.. _developing/hooks/launch_application
+.. _developing/hooks/get_applications

 ***********************
 ftrack.get-applications
 ***********************

-The get-applications hook is triggered from the ftrack interface to request a list of availble applications for launching.
+The get-applications hook is triggered from the ftrack interface to request a list of available applications for launching.
 For more information, see :ref:`ftrack:using/connect/launch_application`.

 The default hook is a placeholder and should be extended to include a complete